-- t = web thickness - h = clear distance between flanges - $f_h =$ allowable working stress as specified in (c). - b.
-Where the web consists of 2 or more sheets, each sheet shall be considered as a separate member carryint its share of the stress.
+- t = web thickness - h = clear distance between flanges - $f_b =$ allowable working stress as specified in (c). - b.
+Where the web consists of 2 or more sheets, each sheet shall be considered as a separate member carrying its share of the stress.
 If, in such cases, the sheets are joined together by continuous welds or by rows of spot welds parallel to the flanges, "h" shall be the vertical distance between the rows of welds or between a row of welds and the flange, whichever is the greater, (rather than the distance between flanges) provided the longitudinal spacing of welds along each row of welds does not exceed h/3. - (d) Maximum slenderness ratio.
 1. The maximum allowable ratio $\frac{L}{r}$ of unsupported length, L, to radius of gyration, r, of compression members shall be as follows: - a.
 Columns, and other primary compression members 120 b.
 Load-bearing studs 160 c.
-Secondary members 200 History: 1-2-56; cr.
-(9)(d)(7.)
-Register, October, 1957, No. 22, eff.
+Secondary members 200 - (15) PLASTIC DESIGN AND FABRICATION.
+The design, fabrication and erection of structural steel for buildings and structures by the plastic design method shall conform with recognized good engineering practice as approved by the industrial commission.